yigagilbert/yigagilbert/README.md

 Mobile and web development and design.
 Machine learning.
 --------------------------------------------------------

-I started my career with mainly Mobile app development with flutter then web development but after some time i found it interest to integrate applications with machine learning in order to make them more efficient and productive.
+I started my career with mainly Mobile app development with flutter then web development but after some time i found it interesting to integrate applications with machine learning in order to make them more efficient and productive.

 * 🌍  I'm based in Kampala, Uganda
 * ✉️  You can contact me at [gilbertyiga15@gmail.com](mailto:gilbertyiga15@gmail.com)